Canadian Television Fund

 The CTF developed and implemented policies to offer financial contributions to Canadian producers through specific program funding streams.
 File administration of these programs was contracted to the Television Business Unit at Telefilm Canada.

-On 1 April 2010, the Canadian Television Fund became the Canada Media Fund after merging with the "Canada New Media Fund".
+On 1 April 2010, the Canadian Television Fund merged with the Canada New Media Fund and formed the Canada Media Fund.

 Responsibilities

 The Department of Canadian Heritage sets out objectives for the CTF within a Contribution Agreement.
 The main goal of the CTF is to support the creation and broadcast in peak viewing hours of high-quality Canadian television programs in both official languages in the genres of Drama, Children's and Youth, Documentary, and Variety and Performing Arts, and to build audiences for these programs.